mawrkus/pull-request-review-guide/README.md

 #### Be proactive

-If the PR is complex, write a general comment to give an overview of the context, the prupose of the PR and relevant details about the choices being made.
+If the PR is complex, write a general comment to give an overview of the context, the purpose of the PR and relevant information about the choices being made.

 If there's a lot changes (e.g. a refactoring task), hightlight the most important parts of the code.

 #### Don't take it personnally

 There's a difference between what you do and who you are.
-As a Software Craftsman, how you do what you do can always be improved, constructive and respectful criticism will usually help.
+As a Software Craftsman, the way you do what you do can always be improved.
+Constructive and respectful criticism can always help.
 But keep in mind that it's not about a better version of you, it's about a better craft.

 ### For the reviewers